andrew/ultimate-awesome/README.md

 - [awesome-interop](https://github.com/nomad-xyz/awesome-interop) - A curated list of awesome resources and projects that concern blockchain interoperability.
 - [Osint-Resources](https://github.com/OldBonhart/Osint-Resources) - Data collected from publicly available sources to be used in an intelligence context.
 - [awesome-web-performance-budget](https://github.com/pajaydev/awesome-web-performance-budget) - ⚡️Articles, Websites, Tools and Case Studies to implement performance budget to a website.
 (PR 's welcomed).
-- [awesome-vikadata](https://github.com/vikadata/awesome-vikadata) - 🙀 A list of awesome projects / resources / SDKs / frameworks that make Vikadata even more awesome. 🤪
 - [python_more_awesome](https://github.com/wilfreddesert/python_more_awesome) - The essential Python list.
 - [awesome-transformer](https://github.com/ictnlp/awesome-transformer) - A collection of transformer's guides, implementations and variants. .
 - [awesome-unikernels](https://github.com/infoslack/awesome-unikernels) - A list about Unikernels.